cantr1/DataAnalystPortfolio/README.md

 - **Machine Learning Modeling:** Created a RandomForestRegressor model, optimized with grid search and evaluated using k-fold cross-validation to ensure high accuracy and generalizability.
 - **Data Visualization:** Generated insightful plots to visualize geographical pricing trends and the impact of income on housing affordability.
 - **Model Performance:** Achieved a high mean cross-validation score, indicating a model that is both precise and robust in its predictive capabilities.

-### Apple App Store Data Analysis

-**Objective**: Provide actionable insights to aspiring software developers on market trends.

-**Tools & Methods**:

-- **SQL**: Executed complex queries to extract and analyze key data points from the App Store dataset.

-- **Analysis**: Identified popular categories, trends in user ratings, and pricing strategies that correlate with higher user ratings and engagement.

 ### Heart Disease Analysis in the American Population